beefyfinance/beefy-blog/content/articles/beefy-partners-with-la-cucina-to-bring-another-level-of-earnings-to-users.en.md

 2. Read the instructions in the # ⭐minting-instructions channel
 3. Go to the _👽-makemetalien_ channel and type “/makemetalien”
 4. Follow the instructions given by the bot.
 You’ll need a crypto wallet and enough BNB for the minting fee.

+For more detailed instructions, head to the [Minting Your Talien Guide](https://medium.com/@lacucina/minting-your-talien-b1689b7a36c4).

 **Don’t forget, Genesis Taliens are limited to 10,000, so make sure to mint yours now while they’re still available.**